 Pro Bono Opportunities

-- Projects: Working with our staff on projects ranging from fundraising to publications to public policy work.
+- Projects: Working with our staff on projects ranging from fundraising to self-advocacy resources to public policy work.
 While most assistance is needed for litigation, opportunities also exist for those interested in other areas.

 - You tell us!
 If you have a particular interest or skill (bankruptcy? transactional work? nonprofit expertise? other?), we may be able to match it with a client with a particular need or with a special project.